INTERVIEW WITH Bor Simms

 Q. Don’t you think that the ‘great artist’ is a worn out concept?

 We often fall back to the argument that ‘everything is art’, that ‘everyone is an artist’ but we need greater nuance in those kind of discussions.
-The number of artists in any history book is only a few hundred over several centuries, but they’re who we mean when we talk about art and art history.
+The number of core artists in any history book is only a few hundred over several centuries, but they’re who we mean when we talk about art and art history.
 That means just one or two artists per year create work which stays to build art history in the five centuries since the Renaissance, and that is quite a dramatic statement, but I think it’s true.
 It therefore begs the question of how today there can be tens of thousands of artists, and what exactly it is they are doing.

 Q. You were also playing music while studying art?